myokit/models/c/tree.md

 - Tanskanen 2005 builds on Greenstein 2002
 - Greenstein 2006 builds on Greenstein 2002
 - Flaim et al 2006 modified Greenstein 2006
+- Stern 2014 built a sparking SAN model based on Maltsev 2009
+- Voigt 2014 built a CaRU model based on Voigt 2013
+- Sutanto 2018 adapted the Voigt 2014 model
+- Maltsev 2022 build on Stern 2014

 A number of software packages are referenced, because they contain models.
 Some experimented with re-use of model code, making the models difficult to extract.